terascope/standard-assets/docs/operations/window.md

 ```

 ### Sliding window

-This is an example of a sliding window that has a duration of 3 seconds.
+Example of a job with a sliding window.
 The sliding_window_interval is 2 seconds.
-This is also configured to have an event_window_expiration of 10 seconds of server time so it will return a window if that time has passed.
+This has an `event_window_expiration` setting of 10 seconds.
+So if 10 seconds passes with no new incoming data, it will return a window based on what it has.

-Example Job

 ```json
 {